EWaterman/EWaterman.github.io/_posts/Ch8/0008-03-01-self-publishing-platforms.md

 Whether it be a digital distributor, webcomic platforms or direct through your website, there are plenty of platforms available for distributing your comics online.

-It's important to note that **even if you plan on self publishing digital copies of your book, certain publishers require both physical AND digital exclusive rights of your book** (meaning they'd be the only ones distributing copies your book).
+It's important to note that **even if you plan on self publishing digital copies of your book, certain publishers require both physical AND digital exclusive rights of your book** (meaning they'd be the only ones distributing copies of your book).
 Before jumping in to digital distribution, be aware of any exclusivity requirements of publishers that you plan on applying to.

 [This article](http://www.zenotelos.com/digital-comics-distribution-platform-list/) by Grigoris Douros covers a few of the available platforms.